jeffersonsimaogoncalves/cake-server-monitor/readme.md

 + **Creating your own checker**

 As you might have already guessed, you can create your own checker to extend CakeServerMonitor's abilities.
-To do so, creates a class extends from *WatchOwl\CakeServerMonitor\CommandDefinition\CommandDefinition* abstract class and implement its defined abstract methods.
+To do so, creates a class extends from *JeffersonSimaoGoncalves\CakeServerMonitor\CommandDefinition\CommandDefinition* abstract class and implement its defined abstract methods.

 After that, add your own checker to the *CakeServerMonitor.commands* key as shown in previous section.